Hunter Water Corporation Indigenous Community Leadership Scholarship

 - Be enrolled in any year of any undergraduate or postgraduate degree at the University of Newcastle.

-- Be enrolled in a UON program in the area of media, marketing, communication, business, and or innovation and entrepreneurship.
+- Be enrolled in a University of Newcastle program in the area of media, marketing, communication, business and/or innovation and entrepreneurship.

 - Identify as an Australian Aboriginal and/or Torres Strait Islander and be recognised as such by your community.

 - Not be the recipient of another UON Donor funded or sponsored scholarship concurrently.

 If documentation is not provided your application will not be processed.
 Please have all required documents available for upload as PDF, DOC, DOCX, JPEG, or JPG files prior to completing the online application process.

 - Documents required may vary depending on your application responses.
 Please refer to the Your Documents section of your application for information on what you will need to provide.

 The scholarship provides a total benefit of $22,500 over the full 3-year tenure provided ongoing eligibility for the term of the scholarship.